 It really did feel like the show was setting gay men back 50 years.

 Re-evaluating my Queer Eye connection

 The original Queer Eye show was reasonably groundbreaking in the Early Aughts.
 It presented its five, happy-go-lucky gay life coaches to a culture that still thought you could catch Gay from a handshake.
 They may have been a little cartoonish, but for many American viewers, the series broke new ground by putting these guys together with accepting straights and showing them what they could learn from each other.

 The next day, I kept thinking about why the new version bothered me so much.
 I didn’t feel any thread of a connection to this new Fab Five, with their sing-songy prancing around a dumbfounded straight dude who stared at them like they were aliens.

 Or … maybe I did feel a connection.
 Maybe I just didn’t want to admit it.

 It began to dawn on me that I had watched the new Queer Eye like I used to watch the old Queer Eye.
 Back then, I was scared of feeling any affinity toward a gay character on TV — and a great way to hide fear is to criticize, to joke, to judge.

-Yes, one of new Queer Eye guys (Jonathan, the grooming guru) was so queer that we seriously did wonder if he was a straight actor trying to play gay but basing his whole character on Robin Williams’ performance in The Birdcage.
+Yes, one of the new Queer Eye guys (Jonathan, the grooming guru) was so queer that we seriously did wonder if he was a straight actor trying to play gay.
+He seemed to be basing his whole persona on Robin Williams’ performance in The Birdcage.